haxsysgit/fetchanime/README.md

 - `-md`, `--multi_download_optimized`: download multiple episodes of an anime at once using a faster, optimized method.
 Specify a comma-separated string of episode numbers to download.
 - `-mdv`, `--multi_download_verbose`: download multiple episodes of an anime at once and show a verbose output.
 Specify a comma-separated string of episode numbers to download.
 - `-a`, `--about`: display an overview of the chosen anime.
-- `-ad`, `--autodriver`: automatically download and install the correct version of the `chromedriver` executable if it's not found on your system.
+- `-ad`, `--autodriver`: automatically download and install the correct version of the `chromedriver` or  `geckodriver` executable if it's not found on your system.

 ## Example Usage